 Hunter is seeing the court much more than expected, which is a pleasant surprise so far this season for the Atlanta Hawks.
 After struggling last year, he has turned it around on the court by increasing his scoring, rebounding, and assists.
 Playing next to Trae Young last year was a tough transition for him from college, but he has embraced his role this year with the very deep Hawks team.
 He is finding comfortability in a complementary role, which is huge for his investors to see.

 - Facundo Campazzo: Trending Up

-The 29 year-old rookie from Argentina on the Nuggets had a great game the other night after not playing much over the first 5 games of the season.
+The 29-year-old rookie from Argentina on the Nuggets had a great game the other night after not playing much over the first 5 games of the season.
 His name probably won’t get brought up many times over the course of the season, but his performance in the sixth game of the season was noteworthy for a rookie.
 Against Minnesota, he played 21 minutes and turned that into 15 points, 2 assists, 3 steals, and a block.
-He obviously won’t be taking over Jamal Murray’s role on the team, but he could challenge Gary Harris since he has looked pretty bad over the last couple years.
+He obviously won’t be taking over Jamal Murray’s role on the team, but he could challenge Gary Harris since he has looked pretty bad over the last couple of years.
 Campazzo has a very high basketball IQ and is very savvy on the court from his professional experience back in Europe.
-His ceiling is definitely capped being a 29 year-old rookie, but he could become a regular player in the backcourt and a fan favorite.
+His ceiling is definitely capped being a 29-year-old rookie, but he could become a regular player in the backcourt and a fan favorite.
 This could lead to some interesting trends in his card market.

 For the full scoop, watch Sam Dunks’ full video.